henriquesebastiao/starpy/docs/contributing.md

 # Contributing

-Thank you for being interested in contributing to Starpy :heart:!
+Thank you for being interested in contributing to Skyport :heart:!
 This document lists all the guidance you may need to contribute.

 ## How does the project work?